sdf-jkl/NYC-fire-data-exploration/README.md

 ## How to use
 After running launching EC2 and opensearch instances, you should paste the folder into your EC2.
 Change directory to that folder and build docker image.

+You should know which variables you want to use and create mapping for them in main.py file
 ```
 docker build -t bigdataproject1:1.0 . #bigdataproject1 can be anything you want
 ```